eecs-autograder/ag-website-vue/README.md

         static readonly CLASS_VAR = 43;
     }
     ```
-    - In Vue (with vue-class-component), private member variables and member variables starting
-      with a leading underscore are not registered as data members.
-If you need to distinguish
-      between the name of an input property and its corresponding internal data member, you may
+    - When an imported function, class, enum, etc. needs to be made available to a component
-      add a trailing underscore to the data member name:
+      template, add a readonly variable with the same name to the class.
     ```
+    import { MyEnum, my_func } from 'utils';
+    @Component
-    class Diff extends Vue {
+    class MyComponent {
-        @Prop({default: false, type: Boolean})
-        show_whitespace!: boolean;

-        show_whitespace_: boolean = false;
+        readonly MyEnum = MyEnum;
+        readonly my_func = my_func;
     }
     ```

 - When wrapping a line at an operator, break _before_ the operator:
 ```
 // Yes